 When can you go ice skating in Sweden?

 At the beginning of the season not all lakes may be safe to skate on.
 Usually around January most lakes in Dalarna are thick enough to allow ice skating.
 If you want to go ice skating on frozen lakes in Sweden I recommend playing safe and planning to go in January or February.
 December might be too early; depending on the location of the lake and depth of the ice, some lakes might not have yet formed a thick enough ice layer to be able to skate on.
 This is usually a great time for photography of frozen lakes, as there is little to no snow around and the shiny black ice is at its finest.
 If you want to skate at that time you need to be well informed or head much more north than Dalarna.

 Winter in Dalarna generally lasts from mid-November until mid-March.
-Since I moved here I have experienced one very late winter (no snow until the end of December, when I took these portraits in the forest), as well as a very short one (it had stopped snowing by March).
+Since I moved here I have experienced one very late winter, as well as a very short one (it had stopped snowing by March).
 Unless you visit on an exceptional year, you can expect snow as early as November and as late as April.
 As much as it can be safe to ice skate in March, usually the quality of the ice is much worse than in January or February.
 Temperatures start going over zero during the day, creating a lot of slush, which re-freezes every night making for uneven skating surfaces.

 January and February are when ice skating conditions in Dalarna are best.